BlockchainCommons/Community/README.md

 * "Rough consensus & working code"
 * A learning community

+## Virtual Internships

+We had a successful virtual internship program this summer, and are hoping to repeat it this fall.
+See https://github.com/BlockchainCommons/Community/issues/17 for more details.

 ## News

 * 2018-05: We have received initial funds to fund the legal formation of a #BlockchainCommons organization and initial projects, including US\$20K from Adamant Capital & US\$50K from Tierion.

 ## Projects

+* Current Projects:
+  * (TBW)
 * Projects under consideration:
+  * (TBW)
   * P & Q Bulletproofs Reference Implementation
   * Sidechain Security & Architecture Review

-If you are interested in supporting a specific blockchain FOSS project, feature or bug bounty, or wish to support the blockchain commons or infrastructure in general, contact [ChristopherA@LifeWithAlacrity.com](mailto:ChristopherA@LifeWithAlacrity.com) — we are investigating non-profit options (such as working with the Software Freedom Conservancy) but we do not have it at this time, so any contributions are not individually tax-deductible, however, any contributions by businesses are tax-deductible as an expense.
+If you are interested in supporting a specific blockchain FOSS project, feature or bug bounty, or wish to support the blockchain commons or infrastructure in general, contact [ChristopherA@LifeWithAlacrity.com](mailto:ChristopherA@LifeWithAlacrity.com) — we are investigating non-profit options (such as working with the Human Rights Founding) but we are not a charitable non-profit at this time, so any contributions are not individually tax-deductible, however, any contributions by businesses are tax-deductible as an expense.
+See https://github.com/sponsors/BlockchainCommons for details.

 ## Learning Resources

-- [Learning Bitcoin from the Command Line](https://github.com/ChristopherA/Learning-Bitcoin-from-the-Command-Line) — The best way to learn to learn deeply about bitcoin is to avoid GUIs (even bitcoin-qt), and instead learn it from the command line.
+- [Learning Bitcoin from the Command Line](https://github.com/BlockchainCommons/Learning-Bitcoin-from-the-Command-Line) — The best way to learn to learn deeply about bitcoin is to avoid GUIs (even bitcoin-qt), and instead learn it from the command line.

 ## Members